 |United Kingdom||DPR Group, BPM 335368, 372 Old Street, EC1V 9AU, London, United Kingdom|

 ASH processes your Personal Data for the following lawful purposes and based upon the legal justification set forth in the parenthetical:

-Processing Personal Data associated with your participation as a Speaker or in association with your submission of content for ASH’s annual meeting (CONSENT)
+- Processing Personal Data associated with your participation as a Speaker or in association with your submission of content for ASH’s annual meeting or other ASH meetings (CONSENT)

 Legal Basis for Processing: